-Carole Cadwalladr drops truth defence in Arron Banks libel battle but insists claims were in public interest - Press Gazette
+Carole Cadwalladr drops truth defence in Arron Banks case Press Gazette

 “I have a very robust defence based on the very strong public interest grounds of my reporting and that has not changed.”

-In January this year Banks dropped the parts of his case concerning another talk in which Cadwalladr said “we know that the Russian Government offered money to Arron Banks” and a tweet in which she said an investigation into possible corruption in Italian politics involving Russians was a “mirror image of Arron Banks + Russians”.
+In January this year Banks dropped the parts of his case concerning another talk in which Cadwalladr said “we know that the Russian government offered money to Arron Banks” and a tweet in which she said an investigation into possible corruption in Italian politics involving Russians was a “mirror image of Arron Banks + Russians”.

 His decision to do so came after Mr Justice Saini’s ruling on the meaning of the words in question.